 BPPV is the most common cause of vertigo.
 It can be tested, in clinic, by one simple test called the Dix-Hallpike Test.
 This test involves quickly maneuvering the head into a position that would trigger a vertigo attack.
 It involves the patient quickly laying down while the chiropractor guides the head/neck into an extended and slightly rotated position.
 The chiropractor will watch the patient’s eyes for any sign of nystagmus.
 Nystagmus is an involuntary twitching movement of the eyes.
 The hallmark of this condition is that is takes 5-10 seconds for the nystagmus to kick in, and it can last anywhere from 5 seconds to one minute after the test!
 This test can cause nausea, and in cases where symptoms are severe, even vomiting.

-How Is BPPV Treated?
+How Is BPPV Treated at our Oakville clinic?

 The goal of treatment of BPPV at our Oakville Chiropractic Clinic is to reposition the calcium deposits (otoliths) back into the utricle where they belong.
 As long as these deposits remain within the semicircular canals, episodic vertigo symptoms will remain.